Medical Student Education

 Third priority is to fourth year Visiting Students

 Utilities are paid by Erlanger (electricity, water, basic cable TV, and high speed internet via ethernet modem).
 Students should bring their own linens, bedding (including a mattress pad), pillow, alarm clock, pots/pans, dishes, forks/spoons, and cleaning supplies.
 If a student brings his/her own computer, they will need an ethernet cable to connect to the internet modem.
-The student may also bring his/her own TV and connect to a basic cable box access to cable TV in each bedroom.
+The student may also bring his/her own TV and connect to a basic cable box access for cable TV.

-UT Students who intend to complete most of their Clerkship and Elective rotations in Chattanooga are required to provide their own housing at their expense.
-This will help to provide housing for those who do not have other options.
+UT students who intend to complete most of their Clerkship and Elective rotations in Chattanooga are required to provide their own housing at their expense.
+Students are not permitted to stay longer than six blocks in these apartments.
+This helps us provide housing for those who do not have other options.

 Click on the menu links to the left for a complete list of clerkships and electives, as well as how visiting medical students outside the University of Tennessee System can apply for rotations.